A Brief History of the

 Tampa, Florida, for the invasion of Cuba.

-In the confusion of embarking on the transports,
+highly disorganized.
+In the confusion of embarking of the invasion force

 only eight of the regiment's twelve troops (troops A, B, D, E, F, G, K,